lokijota/Azure-RPi-BME680/README.md

 ## Base setup instructions (if you're starting from scratch)

 Start by following these instructions to set up the Zero: [1 - Basic Device setup](DeviceSetup.md).
 After this, you'll need to install some additional libraries in the device, related either to the BME680 sensor or to Azure.
 To do this, follow the steps here: [2 - Libraries setup](BME680Setup.md).
 When you finish these two, you'll have a C application compiled that prints out the sensor's readings to the screen, and all the required dependencies for what follows.
-Finally, you need to do the [3 - Azure IoT setup](AzureSetup.md).
+Finally, you need to do the [3 - Azure IoT/SQL setup](AzureSetup.md).

 ## Get formatted sensor readings and push them to Azure